jax-ml/jax/docs/501/fault-tolerance.rst

 .. _jax-501-ft-part1:

-Part 1: Fault Tolerance Basics
+Part 1: Fault tolerance basics
 ------------------------------

-Fault Intolerant By Default
+Fault intolerant by default
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, multi-controller JAX programs are not fault tolerant.
 If *any*